qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog30/index.rst

 -  **get\_feature\_by\_id(layer, feature\_id)**: Returns the feature with an id on a layer.
 -  **is\_selected(feature, layer)**: Returns if a feature is selected.
 If called with no parameters checks the current feature.
 -  **num\_selected(layer)**: Returns the number of selected features on a given layer.
 By default works on the layer on which the expression is evaluated.
--  **represent\_value(value, fieldName)**: Returns the configured representation value for a field value.
+-  **represent\_value(value, fieldName)**: Returns the configured representafftion value for a field value.
 It depends on the configured widget type.
 Often, this is useful for 'Value Map' widgets.
 -  **uuid()**: Generates a Universally Unique Identifier (UUID) for each row using the Qt QUuid::createUuid method.
 Each UUID is 38 characters long.

 **Relations**